pnowell/StereoDraw/README.md

 As we scan from left to right, we compute that offset and if it would have us copy a pixel at a negative X value, we instead generate random R, G and B values.

-There is one more subtle point.
-If we did the above exactly as stated, then when the depth jumps down from close to far away, the pixel offset would suddenly increase and over the next few pixels, we would rescan a pattern of pixels that we've already copied once, which leads to a weird ghosting effect.
+There is one more subtle point: if we did the above exactly as stated, then when the depth jumps down from close to far away, the pixel offset would suddenly increase and over the next few pixels, we would rescan a pattern of pixels that we've already copied once, which leads to a weird ghosting effect.
 To avoid this, we keep track of the right-most copied pixel's x-coordinate as we scan across a row (initialized to zero), and each time we compute which pixel we'd like to copy from, if that desired pixel